xRe15x/snake-v2/README.md

 A better version of my previous [Snake](https://github.com/xRe15x/snake) game.

 Notice:
-- Theme button and best score do not work for now
+- best score does not work for now
 - Mobile is partially supported, I just need to add functionality to move the snake (basically you can't play)

-I think my code this time is way better than my previous version but it's still not the best and I can already think of ways to improve.
+My attempt this time is way better than the first version in all aspects, I still see some issues with my code which will most likely be fixed in v3 if I ever get around to doing that (as well as adding more content to the game)